Project Overview

 The Amesbury Environmental Remediation Project is a result of the continued commitment by National Grid to monitor and address issues of environmental concern in Amesbury’s Lower Mill Yard under the Massachusetts Contingency Plan.
 Following significant environmental remediation efforts completed in the area in 2017, National Grid’s monitoring efforts led to the discovery of additional possible contamination beyond the original remediated site boundary.

-As a result, National Grid is beginning the process of meeting with local property owners.
+As a result, National Grid is in the process of meeting with local property owners.
 National Grid will also work closely with local, state, and federal agencies including the Amesbury Conservation Commission, Amesbury Department of Community and Economic Development, Massachusetts Department of Environmental Protection, and the United States Army Corps of Engineers to ensure that any work is properly permitted and complies with environmental and other legal requirements.

 Background

-The Amesbury Former MGP Site used industrial processes to produce gas from coal and oil.
+The Amesbury Former MGP used industrial processes to produce gas from coal and oil.
 The community used the gas, often referred to as “town gas,” primarily for the same purposes that we use natural gas today.
 MGPs were common throughout the Northeast before the construction of the region’s natural gas pipelines.
 The gas production process often yielded by-products such as tars and oils.
 Some of these substances remained in the environment at former MGP sites after they ceased operations.

 After MGP operations ceased, the City of Amesbury used portions of the area as a municipal landfill until 1952, followed by a local, private company that used it as an industrial landfill until the early 1960s.
 After landfilling operations concluded, part of the area was used for parking and the remainder was left as undeveloped, wooded wetland.